There are many worthy recipients of your linked gift.

 Camfed - www.camfed.org

-Camfed (the Campaign for Female Education) was founded in 1993.
+Camfed (the Campaign for Female Education) was founded in 1993 in England.
 Camfed fights poverty and HIV/AIDS in Africa by educating girls and empowering women to become leaders of change.
-Today, the organization works with 3,667 schools in rural parts of Zimbabwe, Zambia, Tanzania, Ghana and Malawi.
-It has provided support for more than half a million children to attend primary school and countless others to attend secondary school and obtain advanced degrees.
+Over 1,940,000 children in some of the poorest rural districts of Ghana, Zimbabwe, Zambia, Tanzania, Ghana and Malawi have benefitted from Camfed’s programs.
+It has provided support for children to attend primary school and secondary school and to obtain advanced degrees.
 We like this organization because of its focus on African girls.